premkumaranubhav123/Automated-Grading-Tool/README.md

 ## Features:-
---> Interactive Grading Tool: Allows users to load student marks from an Excel file and dynamically assign grade ranges using adjustable sliders.
+**Interactive Grading Tool: Allows users to load student marks from an Excel file and dynamically assign grade ranges using adjustable sliders.
---> Customizable Grade Ranges: Users can manually set or adjust grade boundaries and view their impact in real time.
+**Customizable Grade Ranges: Users can manually set or adjust grade boundaries and view their impact in real time.
---> Visualizations: Displays a histogram of student marks with color-coded bins and an average mark line.
+**Visualizations: Displays a histogram of student marks with color-coded bins and an average mark line.
---> Statistical Summary: Generates a table showing the range of grades, number of students in each range, percentage distribution, and consecutive grade statistics.
+**Statistical Summary: Generates a table showing the range of grades, number of students in each range, percentage distribution, and consecutive grade statistics.
---> Save and Export: Allows graded data to be exported as an Excel file.
+**Save and Export: Allows graded data to be exported as an Excel file.
--->Responsive UI: A clean, user-friendly interface using Tkinter with scrollable frames for easy navigation.
+**Responsive UI: A clean, user-friendly interface using Tkinter with scrollable frames for easy navigation.
--->Dynamic Updates: Automatically updates visualizations and statistics when grade ranges are adjusted.
+**Dynamic Updates: Automatically updates visualizations and statistics when grade ranges are adjusted.

 ## Prerequisites:-
 Python Version: Python 3.7 or higher